irudayambics/works/PRPs/04-reminders-notifications.md

 - Todo must exist and not be soft-deleted; otherwise `E_NOT_FOUND`.
 - Duplicate reminders per `(todoId, leadMinutes)` are rejected with `E_CONFLICT`.
-- Computed or provided fire time must be in the future or returns `E_VALIDATION`.
+- Computed or provided fire time must be in the future (no past-due reminders) or returns `E_VALIDATION`.

 #### `GET /api/reminders`